-According to the University Policy on Cheating and Plagiarism, “cheating includes but is not necessarily limited to:
+According to the University Policy on Academic Integrity, cheating "occurs when a student avails her/himself of an unfair or disallowed advantage which includes but is not limited to:

 - Submission or use of falsified data.

 - Using false statements to obtain additional time or other accommodation.